US Vice President Mike Pence is in

 Later on Monday Pence will have dinner with Netanyahu and his wife Sara at the prime minister's residence.

-Western Wall, the holiest site for Jewish prayer, which is located in
+On Tuesday, Pence will visit the Yad Vashem Holocaust memorial and the Western Wall, the holiest site for Jewish prayer, which is located in East Jerusalem.

-Jerusalem in the 1967 Arab-Israeli War and later annexed the territory
+Israel occupied the eastern half of Jerusalem in the 1967 Arab-Israeli War and later annexed the territory in a move that was not internationally recognized.

 source: alliance news